ruijaulino/ruijaulino.github.io/_posts/2026-03-25-gauss_intu.md

 ## Performance is sum of squared canonical correlations

-If we define the optimal weight vector for a strategy and assume small feature/target correlations with zero mean, we get:
+If we define the optimal weight vector for a strategy and assume small feature/target correlations with zero mean (we can easily centralize features), we get:

 $$w = C_{y|x}^{-1} \mu_{y|x} \approx C_{yy}^{-1} C_{yx} C_{xx}^{-1} x$$